Raymond Kolls

-• Coordinating privileged data analytics and damages consulting teams in multiple high-profile, complex pharmaceutical, medical device, managed care, and provider industry litigations and investigations, including matters that by scale of claimed damages are among the largest legal matters ever litigated in US legal history.
+• Assembling and co-leading expert witness and consulting teams in complex and high-profile pharmaceutical, medical device, managed care, and provider industry litigations and investigations, including legal matters that by scale of claimed damages are among the largest ever litigated in US legal history.

-• Consulting relating to defense strategy and expert teams for multiple federal False Claims Act cases alleging fraud and abuse arising from provider, laboratory, organ transplant, cardiac and other facilities, and clinical specialties.
+• Consulting relating to defense strategy and expert teams for federal FCA cases alleging fraud and abuse arising from provider, laboratory, organ transplant, cardiac and other facilities, and clinical specialties.

 • Coordinating a consulting team’s activity on a complex securities litigation matter involving application of the short-swing profit rules to certain classes of derivative securities.

-Mr. Kolls is a frequent speaker and author.
-He spoke at the October 2018 Meeting of the Network of Trial Law Firms on litigation management and alternative fee arrangements with consulting firms; and at the February 2018 meeting of the International Association of Defense Counsel on risk management and conflict of interest concepts in the modern litigation consulting firm.
-He has also spoken to the AdvaMed Legal Committee and the AdvaMed Northern California Legal and Compliance Roundtable.
+Mr. Kolls is a frequent speaker and author, most recently coauthoring “The Expert Perspective: Changes to FRE 702” (March 2024, ABA Litigation Section).
+He has spoken before the Network of Trial Law Firms on litigation management and alternative fee arrangements with consulting firms; before the International Association of Defense Counsel on risk management and conflict of interest concepts in the modern litigation consulting firm; and to the AdvaMed Legal Committee and the AdvaMed Northern California Legal and Compliance Roundtable.
 His presentation topics have included “Current Trends in Healthcare Regulatory Enforcement,” “Early Case Evaluation and Damages Analysis Utilizing Structured and Unstructured Data,” and “Federal Monitors Exercise Extensive Unregulated Power under Deferred Prosecution Agreements: Lessons from the Front.”
 He is the coauthor (with Heiko E. Burow) of “Basic Concepts and Issues: A Primer on Distribution and Sales Representative Agreements in the Medical Device and Durable Medical Equipment Industries” (Journal of Health Law 39:2, Spring 2006, American Health Lawyers Association).

 Education